-Yes, CBN is technically psychoactive because it can alter the brain’s function, just like caffeine in coffee or CBD.
+Yes, CBN is technically psychoactive because it can alter the brain’s function, just like CBD or caffeine in coffee.
 However, what most people want to know is if CBN is psychotropic— meaning, does it get you high?
 The short answer is: not really.

 In very high doses, CBN can have mild psychotropic effects, but it’s not typically used for that purpose.
 There are other cannabinoids, like THC, that are much better suited for those seeking a “high”.